nexus-js/nexusHub/roadmap.md

 [ ] file asset upload and sharing
 [ ] auto populate folders of sounds
-[ ] recording from device or application to shared asset folder [ ] Channels not explicitly (over)written automatically send based on the toWhom array [ ] create catch-all socket.on function that simply mirrors out any information received on the specified transmit channels.
+[ ] recording from device or application to shared asset folder [x] Channels not explicitly (over)written automatically send based on the toWhom array [ ] create catch-all socket.on function that simply mirrors out any information received on the specified transmit channels.
 [ ] instantiate SocketIO in Hub.prototype.init instead of node file.
-[ ] type the hub.channel commands so that each element in the input list has a label. e.g. message, nickname, toWhom, data [ ] hub.transmit to 'others' is sending to everyone.  cant use the typical socket.broadcast must use io.something..
+[ ] type the hub.channel commands so that each element in the input list has a label. e.g. channel, channelNickname, destinations, data
+[ ] hub.transmit to 'others' is sending to everyone.  cant use the typical socket.broadcast must use io.something.. .bind perhaps?
 [ ] iterate through registration user data and add these properties to the socket dynamically.
+[ ] move to discreteClients json entirely.
+[ ] dynamically add users by user.name to the discreteClients list.

 ## browserHub.js
 [ ] *** move default overlay into browserHub.js handling first click initiation of audio, present first instructions and select relative location if wanted.
-[ ] remove default 'others' sendtype.
-This should be handled by the server if nothing is specified.
+[x] remove default 'others' sendtype.
+This should be handled by the server if nothing is specified. handled by destinationPrecedence now
+[x] Channels not explicitly (over)written automatically send based on the destinations array [ ] Check the datatype of the data to send and make it into a json. example ['value'=3]

 ## maxHub.js